markmhendrickson/mcp-server-asana/README.md

 - `fetched`: Number of tasks fetched from Asana
 - `updated`: Number of existing tasks updated
 - `new`: Number of new tasks added
+- `tasks`: Detailed lists of updated and new tasks

 **Example Request:**
 ```json